 The USDA Rural Development Home Loan is a flexible zero down payment government guaranteed program that is growing in popularity.
-It is designed to promote homeownership to residents in rural communities with low to moderate incomes and who have limited savings for a down payment.
-A common misconception about the USDA loan program is that it is only for farmers, but you will find that just outside most metropolitan areas there are many suburban areas that qualify for this program.CALL NOW FOR MORE INFO
+It is designed to promote homeownership in rural communities for residents with low to moderate incomes and limited savings for a down payment.
+A common misconception about the USDA loan program is that it is only for farmers.
+You will find that just outside most metropolitan areas there are many suburban neighborhoods that qualify for this program.CALL NOW FOR MORE INFO

-USDA Home Loan requirements are not entirely credit score driven, although RANLife Home Loans require a 640 mid-score or better, USDA Home Loan guidelines will disregard some credit derogatoriness with an acceptable explanation.
+USDA Home Loan requirements are not entirely credit score driven, although RANLife Home Loans requires a 640 mid-score or better, USDA Home Loan guidelines will disregard some derogatory credit marks provided there is an acceptable explanation.

-The home must be owner occupied (no investment property) and all single family, condos and planned unit developments.
-NO MANUFACTURED OR MOBILE HOMES.
+The home must be owner occupied (no investment properties).
+All single family houses, condos, and planned unit developments e.g. townhomes, are eligible.
+Modular homes ARE eligible, but NO MANUFACTURED OR MOBILE HOMES.

-You must be discharged from a Chapter 7 bankruptcy for at least three years.
+Yes!
+You must be three years removed from the discharge date of a Chapter 7 bankruptcy.
 If you are in a Chapter 13 bankruptcy and have made all court approved payments on time and as agreed for at least one year, you are eligible to make an USDA loan application.

-One of the biggest advantages of a USDA RD Home Loan is a the very low mortgage insurance (MI) requirement.
-This alone will potentially save you $50-$250/mo depending on your loan size.
+Yes.
+One of the biggest advantages of a USDA RD Home Loan is the low mortgage insurance (MI) requirement.
+This will potentially save you $50-$250 per month, depending on your loan size.

-However, USDA has been recently changing the MIP requirements.
-Call a RANLife USDA specialist today to see how the changes might affect you
+The USDA recently changed the MI requirements.
+Call a RANLife USDA specialist today to see how the changes might affect you.

 USDA RD Home Loans have no down payment requirement.
 FHA requires 3.5% down and conventional loans require 3% down.